 But this study didn’t just highlight the areas where sleep apnea leads to damage.
 It also showed that sleep apnea treatment can protect those areas from damage.
 People who used their sleep apnea treatment didn’t experience thinning in those areas of the hippocampus.
 This is in addition to the ability to help control seizures and reduce migraines.

 Don’t let sleep apnea steal your memories.
 Protect them with sleep apnea treatment.
-If you’re in the San Jose area, please call (408) 354-5600 today for an appointment with sleep dentist Dr. Nancy Nehawandian at Top Down Dental in Los Gatos.
+If you’re in the San Jose area, please call (408) 354-5600 today for an appointment with Los Gatos sleep dentist Dr. Nancy Nehawandian at Top Down Dental.